cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 be *tarballs*.
 Both base backups and WAL files can be compressed and encrypted.

-For this, it is required an image with `barman-cli-cloud` installed.
+For this, it is required to use an image with `barman-cli-cloud` included.
 You can use the image `ghcr.io/cloudnative-pg/postgresql` for this scope, as it is composed of a community PostgreSQL image and the latest `barman-cli-cloud` package.